aliyeysides/prisma-gpt/README.md

+# Prisma-GPT
-# Prisma-GPT is a prisma client extension that lets you write db queries using natural language.
+Prisma-GPT is a prisma client extension that lets you query your db using natural language.

 ### ⚠️ Warning:
 Prisma-GPT uses the prisma `$queryRawUnsafe` API which puts users at risk of SQL injection attacks.
 Prisma-GPT is NOT meant for production.